Run In Notebook

 .
 The first line of the cell should specify the predicates to be printed as output.

-For example, to write a "Hello, World!" program in a Notebook, you can use:
+For example, to write a "Hello, World!" program in a Notebook, use:

 %%logica Greeting